Gohmert makes false claim in TV interview about Soros and Jews. Fox Business distances itself.

 Breaking News Emails

-A Republican congressman pushed a false conspiracy theory about Democratic megadonor George Soros during an interview on the Fox Business Network Thursday, prompting a host to rebuke the comments.
+A Republican congressman pushed a false conspiracy theory about Democratic megadonor George Soros during an interview Thursday on the Fox Business Network, prompting a host to rebuke the congressman over the comments.

 Gohmert agreed with Varney that the effort was "Orwellian" — a reference to author George Orwell — before adding that it "reminds me of another George, George Soros."